Fast In-Memory XPath Search over Compressed Text and Tree Indexes: XPath Queries

-In the light of Figure~\ref{fig:bottom_up_run}, it is easy to understand the two functions defined in Algorithm~\ref{alg:bottom_up}.
-The first one iterates the auxiliary function \texttt{match\_above} on every tree in the sequence $s$.
-The \texttt{match\_above} function is the one ``climbing-up'' the tree.
+The first function takes an automaton and a sequence of potential matches in pre-order, and proceed to run the automaton bottom-up from the left-most potential match ($t_1$, Line~6, Figure \ref{fig:bualg}).
+The \FN{MatchAbove} function is the one ``climbing-up'' the tree.
 We assume that the Parent$(\_)$ function returns the empty tree when applied to the root node.
-If the input tree is not equal to the tree \emph{stop} (which is initially the empty tree \texttt{\#}, allowing to stop only after the root node has been processed) then we first check whether the next (we use the function \texttt{hd} and \texttt{tl} which returns the first element of the list and its tail) potential tree is a descendant of our parent (Line 14).
-If it is so, then we pause for the current branch and recursively call \emph{match\_above} with our parent as \emph{stop} tree.
-Once it returns, we compute all the possible transitions that the automata can take from the parent node to arrive on the left and right subtree with the correct configuration (Line~21).
-Once this is done, we \emph{merge} both configuration using the same computation as in the top-down algorithm (Line~23).
-Finally, we recursively call \texttt{match\_above} on the parent node, with the new configuration and sequence of potential matching nodes (Line~25).
+If the input node is not equal to the sentinel \emph{stop} node (which is initially the empty tree \texttt{\#}, allowing to stop only after the root node has been processed) then we first check whether the next potential match is a descendant of our parent (Line 12).
+If so, then we pause for the current branch and recursively call \FN{MatchAbove} with our parent as \emph{stop} tree.
+Once it returns, we compute all the possible transitions that the automata can take from the parent node to arrive on the left and right subtree with the correct configuration (Line~18).
+We then \emph{merge} both configurations using the same computation as in the top-down algorithm (Line~19).
+Finally, we recursively call \FN{MatchAbove} on the parent node, with the new configuration and sequence of potential matching nodes (Line~20).